 - Preheat the oven to 350 degrees Fahrenheit.

-- Add the eggs, maple syrup (or date paste), olive oil, vanilla extract, vinegar or lemon juice, cinnamon, and salt to a mixing bowl and use a whisk to mix well.
+- Add the almond butter, maple syrup, unsweetened plant-based milk, vanilla extract, cinnamon, and salt to a mixing bowl and use a whisk to mix well.

-- Add the oat flour and baking soda and stir to combine.
+- Add the oat flour and baking powder and whisk to combine.

 - Transfer the batter to a medium sized loaf pan (mine is 9.25 x 5.25 x 2.75 inches) lined with parchment paper.